bizkwit/readme-gen/README.md

 ## Getting Started

-**Prerequisites:**
+### Prerequisites:

-* Python 3.x
+* Python `>=3.11`
-* `pip install -r requirements.txt`
+* `pip install pipenv`

-**Installation:**
+### Installation:
 1. Clone the repository: `git clone https://github.com/bizkwit/readme-gen.git`
 2. Navigate to the project directory: `cd readme-gen`
-3. Install dependencies: `pip install -r requirements.txt`
-4. Set up your Google Cloud API key and save it in a `.env` file as `GOOGLE_API_KEY`

-**Usage:**
+3. run `pipenv install` to generate the virtual environment and install all dependencies.
+4. run `pipenv shell` to run the virtual environemt

+### Usage:

-1. Run the application: `python main.py`
+1. Run the application: `gradio main.py`
-2. Access the Gradio interface in your browser (usually at `http://0.0.0.0:7860`).
+2. Access the Gradio interface in your browser (usually at `http://localhost:7860/`).
+3. press the LLM config button to select your desired model and insret your api key.
-3. Enter the GitHub repository URL and a project description.
+4. Enter the GitHub repository URL and a project description.
-4. For private repositories, provide your GitHub personal access token.
+5. For private repositories, provide your GitHub personal access token.
-5. Click "Generate README".
+6. Click "Generate README". you will also have an option to download the file

-## Examples

-You can find example usage in the [examples](examples) directory.

 ## Roadmap